 Apart from upstream storage on the Cotting Burn (due to start spring 2015) and PLP to houses in Wansbeck Street the scheme should be up and running by the end of March 2015.
 It is anticipated that it will come in £5m more than the original budget.

 Insurance for properties in high risk flood areas is becoming the pressing issue.
 Read what we are doing about it, the Morpeth Model, on our Insurance pages.
-Our 2010 survey results, what the Government is doing about it and what is likely to happen when the Statement of Principles ends in 2013
+Our 2010 survey results, what the Government is doing about it and what is likely to happen when the Statement of Principles ends.

 Drainage, Flood Action Plan and possible Housing Developments

 Morpeth Flood Action Group is more than just about the flood defences.
 We look to address all aspects of flooding and tackle them for the benefit of the whole community.
 To be able to do this we need the help of all the residents in Morpeth, if you know of any flood problems or just need advice please contact us

 On the 5th and 6th of September 2008 Morpeth found itself at the centre of the most intensive rainfall in living memory.
 There was extensive flooding throughout the town centre, where over 950 properties, including dozens of businesses, were directly affected.
 It is estimated that a further 90 properties throughout the borough were seriously affected.
 Iconic buildings such as the Chantry and St George’s Church suffered considerable damage, as did landmark shops.
 The Riverside Leisure Centre, the town’s main library, the emergency ambulance station and the doctor’s surgery and health centre in Gashouse Lane were all inundated and had to close.
 The flood was a truly devastating event.

 Extent of flooding at 5pm 6th September 2008

 Artist’s impression of the dam at Mitford - source EA